muskanvk/Drowsiness-Detection-System-for-Drivers/README.md

 	`--alarm alarm.wav`          /for detection with a sound alert

 # Limitations of the system
 According to available statistical data, over 1.3 million people die each year on the road and 20 to 50 million people suffer non-fatal injuries due to road accidents.
 Majority of these accidents happen due to a driver sleeping behind the wheel.
 A driver who falls asleep at the wheel loses control of the vehicle, an action which often results in a crash with either another vehicle or stationary objects.
 In order to prevent these devastating accidents, the state of drowsiness of the driver should be monitored.
-The following measures have been used widely for monitoring drowsiness:

-1. Vehicle-based measures—A number of metrics, including deviations from lane position, movement of the steering wheel, pressure on the acceleration pedal, etc., are constantly monitored and any change in these that crosses a specified threshold indicates a significantly increased probability that the driver is drowsy.

-2. Behavioral measures—The behavior of the driver, including yawning, eye closure, eye blinking, head pose, etc., is monitored through a camera and the driver is alerted if any of these drowsiness symptoms are detected.

-3. Physiological measures—The correlation between physiological signals (electrocardiogram (ECG), electromyogram (EMG),  electrooculogram (EoG) and electroencephalogram (EEG)) and driver drowsiness has been studied by many researchers.

 Although a drowsiness and a fatigue detection system is very crucial, yet it has its own limitations.

 1. In the process of modeling, the researcher has to handle many challenging conditions that sometimes disturb and distract the process of gathering and analyzing data.
 For devices that have to capture the face and eye appearance, any condition that can cover face are undesirable.
 For instance, when the driver does not face towards the front,  when  lighting  conditions  are  lacking,  when  driver  wears  accessories  such  as  hats  and  glasses; the camera will not be able to capture the characteristics of the eyes and face.Beside camera, there are types of equipment attached to the face and other body regions to detect muscle  contraction  and  eye  activities  (blinking,  iris  movement, etc).